 The base plugin is translated via the Transifex platform.
 Once on the project page, you will be able to download the translations and/or register to become a translator.

 We maintain a list of translations for our add-ons on GitHub.
-Please visit the github repository marvinlabs/wpca-translations.
+Please visit the gitlab repository marvinlabs/wpca-translations.
 In turn, feel free to contribute to that repository by sending us your own files for every missing or outdated translation.
-You can do that by shooting an email to email@example.com.
+You can do that by shooting an email to firstname.lastname@example.org.

 Translation files are organized into folders corresponding to the add-on name.
 Each translation is then named after the add-on code and a language code.